*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 The best I have found in a packaged form is Bigelow Tea Plantation Mint Black Tea(*affiliate link), available on Amazon.
 I think making it yourself with loose ingredients is the way to go but this is a nice convenient mint black tea that tastes great as well.

 The version of mint black tea uses spearmint as the mint source as opposed to peppermint.
-A packaged peppermint black tea has proven elusive to find so you will need to make in yourself.
+A packaged peppermint black tea has proven elusive to find.

 Dill Weed, Rosemary, and Black Pepper Tea